tytydraco/yessleep/out/Does_anyone_know_this_song_No_one_remembers_it_but_it_wont_go_away_Part_1.md

 “Yeah.
 You’re right.
 I’ll see you soon.”

 As I opened the door to tell the man the news, the man’s phone rang.
 I knew I remembered that song.
-Jaunty.
+Slow.
 Sweet.
-But I couldn’t place it.
+I knew it was a lullaby, but I couldn’t place it.

 *If you’re not feeling happy today,*